realdoomsboygaming/JitStreamer/README.md

 ## Troubleshooting

-If you encounter any issues during the installation or running of SideJITServer, please check the following:
+If you encounter any issues during the installation or running of JitStreamer, please check the following:

 1. Ensure Tailscale is properly installed and connected on both your host computer and iPhone.
 2. Verify that you're using the correct version of Python (3.6 or higher).
-3. Make sure your virtual environment is activated before installing and running SideJITServer.
+3. Make sure your virtual environment is activated before installing and running JitStreamer.
-4. If you get a "command not found" error, try using the full path to the SideJITServer executable.
+4. If you get a "command not found" error, try using the full path to the JitStreamer executable.